jeorgeiiii/mi-ai-assistant/README.md

 # Personal AI Assistant

-A conversational AI assistant that connects to your Google Calendar to help you manage your schedule, answers your questions via web search, and holds natural conversations with persistent memory.
+A conversational AI assistant that connects to your Google Calendar to help you create, read and delete events, answer your questions via web search, and hold natural conversations with persistent memory.

 ---